SRD5A3-CDG

 SRD5A3-CDG (also known as CDG syndrome type Iq, CDG-Iq, CDG1Q or Congenital disorder of glycosylation type 1q) is a rare, non X-linked congenital disorder of glycosylation (CDG) due to a mutation in the steroid 5 alpha reductase type 3 gene.
 It is one of over 150 documented types of Congenital disorders of Glycosylation.
 Like many other CDGs, SRD5A3 is ultra-rare, with around 38 documented cases in the world.

 It is an inheritable autosomal recessive disorder that causes developmental delays and problems with vision.
 The gene is located at 4q12, which is the long (q) arm of chromosome 4 at position 12.

-Presentation and Symptoms
+Presentation

 SRD5A3-CDG is characterized by a highly variable phenotype.
 Typical clinical manifestations include: